Kostis-S-Z/pii_detector/README.md

 ## Project overview

 This repo follows an MVP (Minimal Viable Product) approach, meaning that it consists of minimal components for an idea / experiment that can be easily shared with other users / developers, which could then be adapted / extended to certain use cases.
 Step 1 is to fine-tune a pre-trained LLM with a PII data.
-Step 2 is to deploy the fine-tuned model to a server for users to query.
+Step 2 is to deploy the model to a server for users to query.
 Step 1 and 2 need to be executed sequentially but can be executed independentaly and either locally or on a remote server.
 For example you could first fine-tune the LLM on a local machine and then deploy the model on a server in GCP or AWS.